 They are the visionaries, the forward-thinking, the stubborn, the tinkerers, the obsessed, the tech-savvy and the creative minds always testing boundaries.
 They are entrepreneurs pushing the old ways aside, data scientists discovering new ways to examine behavior, marketers inventing new ways to showcase properties, agents developing new ways to reach clients, companies building new technologies and brokerages creating new ways of doing business.
-They are the Inman Innovator Finalists, and they’re leading us into the future of real estate.
+They are the 2018 Inman Innovators, and they’re leading us into the future of real estate.

 Agentology screens buyer and seller leads, qualifying them to save agents time, then keeps track of the qualified leads to ensure that no buyer or seller slips through the cracks.
 It offers an agent referral network and American concierges to cultivate leads.

 ArriveHome is an app that expands on-demand showings to an entire MLS region.
 It combines MLS-powered home search with the ability to “hail” an available agent in real time to see a home immediately and provides convenience for consumers while offering agents a new avenue for finding clients.

 BoxBrownie.com is a photo enhancement service that perfects the lighting and look of your property visuals using bracketing, item removal and exterior view enhancement to easily capture immersive interior photos that “wow” buyers — and sellers.

 Brivity keeps buyers or sellers and their agents on the same page throughout the entire transaction.
 This software tool makes it possible for agents to capture and nurture leads, close deals and repeat the whole cycle.
 And once a client is hooked, they can see the step-by-step progress of their home transaction journey.

 BuyerDocs is wire fraud prevention software developed by a wife-and-husband team; it protects buyers from fraud using the same encryption parameters that are standard at the National Security Agency.